Codecmania9122/HDAO-implementation/README.md

 - Base Learners: LDA, KNN, Logistic Regression (with scaling)
 - Meta Learner: XGBoost (no scaling required)

-The ensemble uses `StackingClassifier` from scikit-learn with 5-fold cross-validation.

 ### 4. Evaluation Metrics

 All classifiers are evaluated on: